 Americans Increasingly Polarized When It Comes To Racial Justice Protests, Poll Finds

-As the nation continues to grapple with questions of racial justice, Americans are increasingly polarized, according to a new poll, with Republicans far less likely to support protests sparked by the police shooting of Jacob Blake than previous demonstrations.
+As the nation grapples with questions of racial justice, Americans are increasingly polarized, according to a new poll, with Republicans far less likely to support protests sparked by the police shooting of Jacob Blake than previous demonstrations.

-More Americans support than oppose recent protests after the shooting in Kenosha, Wisconsin, according to the poll by the research firm Ipsos, provided exclusively to NPR.
+More Americans support than oppose recent protests after the shooting in Kenosha, Wis., according to the poll by the research firm Ipsos, provided exclusively to NPR.

 But sharp divisions are emerging along racial and political party lines.

-Two-thirds of Black respondents support the protests, compared to just over one-third of whites and less than half of Hispanics.
-The division among party affiliations is even more stark: Three out of four Democrats say they support the protests, compared to fewer than one in ten Republicans.
+Two-thirds of Black respondents support the protests, compared with just over one-third of whites and less than half of Hispanics.
+The division among party affiliations is even more stark: 3 out of 4 Democrats say they support the protests, compared with fewer than 1 in 10 Republicans.

-The poll of 1,008 U.S. adults was conducted August 28 to 31.
+The poll of 1,008 U.S. adults was conducted Aug.
+28-31.
 The margin of error for the overall sample is 3 percentage points.

 Loading...